simonmichael/hledger/hledger-lib/hledger_timedot.m4.md

   items taking no time, which will not appear in balance reports by default.
 (Add -E to see them.)

-- Org headline prefixes (stars followed by at least one space, at the start of a line) are ignored, so a timedot file can also be an org outline.
-Emacs org mode users can use these to add structure and control which parts of the file are visible.
+- Org mode headlines (lines beginning with one or more `*` followed by a space) can be used as date lines or timelog items (the stars are ignored).
+Also all org headlines before the first date line are ignored.
+This means org users can manage their timelog as an org outline (eg using org-mode/orgstruct-mode in Emacs), for organisation, faster navigation, controlling visibility etc.

 Examples: